uvaai/ml1/10 week1/40 Turing Test/content.md

 You may skip sections 4 and 5 while reading, as they are a bit technical and not entirely relevant for the argument made.
-They (briefly) state that a digital computer can be used be used to simulate any other machine or computer, and therefore considering only digital computers is actually sufficient to answer the question for machines in general.
+They (briefly) state that a digital computer can be used to simulate any other machine or computer, and therefore considering only digital computers is actually sufficient to answer the question for machines in general.
 This is related to other famous computer science concepts such as *Turing Machines* and *Turing Completeness*, both obviously also invented by Turing.
 These are also very interesting topics, but might be hard to grasp with only a couple of paragraphs devoted to them, so perhaps are best studied another time.
 You may also skip section 7, as it is mostly speculation on how machines might be able to learn, which is a topic we'll cover extensively in the coming weeks (with slightly more current information).

 ### Assignment